ans-group/docs.ukfast.co.uk/source/FASTcloudbackup/Troubleshooting.md

 FASTcloudbackup runs as a system service and so cannot pre-select or utilise shortcuts to folders such as Documents or Photos.
 In order to find the folders you wish to backup you'll need to navigate through the full path - for example `C:\Users\[username]\Documents\[foldername]`

-To make navigation simpler for folders you access regularly you can set up Favourite folders - see [Favourite folders](link) for instructions.
+To make it simpler to get to the folders you access regularly, set them up as [Favourite folders](link).

 ## The amount of data backed up is larger than the total of my files and folders